talofo/namoradinha/scripts/stage/README.md

 The Stage Composition System is responsible for dynamically generating and managing the game stage.
 It handles chunk creation, content distribution, and flow/difficulty adjustment based on player performance.

+## Directory Structure

+The Stage Composition System follows this directory structure:

+- `scripts/stage/` - Contains all GDScript (.gd) files for the Stage Composition System
+- `stage/` - Contains all scene (.tscn) files that use those scripts

+This separation of scripts and scenes is a standard pattern throughout the project.

 ## Architecture

 The Stage Composition System follows a layered architecture with specialized subsystems: